 Marking your project with lines to create your project can be time consuming.
 Using a foot on your sewing machine with a built in guide can help remove the need to mark your project but still give you straight lines at the measurement you require.
+This post will show you how to sew straight with ease.

 There are several varieties of feet depending on the project you are working on and your needs.
 3 of these feet come packaged in our Ultimate Quilting Presser Foot set, but you can also find them sold separately: